SaifAqqad/AspireRunner/src/AspireRunner.AspNetCore/README.md

     2. `Ignore`: Disables checking for running instances of the Aspire Dashboard.
 Note that new instances will fail to start if an existing one is using the same port
     3. `ReplaceExisting`: Kills any existing instance before starting a new one.
 - `AutoDownload` (bool): When enabled, the runner will automatically download the dashboard if the Aspire workload is not found.
-- `RuntimeVersion` (string): The version of the .NET runtime to use when running the dashboard. (ex: When setting the runtime version to 8.0, the latest 8.x version of the dashboard will be downloaded/used)